elmaxe/devops-tutorial/README.md

     ⋮
 ```
 The `<step specification>` also consists of multiple key-value pairs.
 There are three important keywords here:
-- `name`: specify the name of the step
+- `name` -  specify the name of the step
-- `uses`: specify that a predefined action should be executed during the step
+- `uses` -  specify that a predefined action should be executed during the step
-- `run`: specify specific commands that should be executed during the step
+- `run` - specify specific commands that should be executed during the step

 In our test job we will perform the following steps:
 1. Clone the repo